MKapuria/elixir-fault-tolerant-digital-twin/README.md

 - **Digital Twin** estimates system state using a particle filter
 - **Logger** records results for visualization

-The digital twin uses **5 parallel processes**, each running 200 particles.
+The digital twin uses 5 parallel processes, each running 200 particles.
-Killing one process reduces the total particles but the system continues running in **degraded mode**.
+Killing one process reduces the total particles but the system continues running in degraded mode.

 ---